 SFS color-codes stats by feed type and displays data in clear, concise format

-Simple Feed Stats provides three four different ways to track your feeds:
+Simple Statistics for Feeds provides three four different ways to track your feeds:

 - Default tracking – tracks directly via feed request